friendly-bits/shell-scheduler/README.md

 ## Termination of Running Jobs

 The scheduler does not terminate running jobs by itself, including when a timeout is reached or when `USR1` is received.
-If your application needs to stop unfinished jobs, implement this in the **scheduler termination callback** using the list of unfinished job PIDs passed to it.
+If your application needs to stop unfinished jobs, implement this in the **scheduler termination callback** using the list of unfinished job PIDs (`<running_pids>`) passed to it.
+The corresponding job IDs are also available, as `<unfinished_job_ids>`, if your cleanup or logging is keyed by job ID rather than by PID.